 - Handle some of the basic grammatical structures of Japanese;

-- Communicate orally in a limited number of social contexts;
+- communicate orally at a basic level in a limited number of common everyday situations.

-- Perform at Level A1 (Speaking and Listening) of the Common European Framework.
+- Perform at Level A1.1 of the Common European Framework.

 Teaching and learning methods